aburousan/azazaya/Pages/Physics/TD_as_CT.md

 ### A question for you the Reader
 Try explaining the Time Dilation using this method for the case of Mueon particle.

-If you have some question, do let me know in the comments (you need github account) or contact me using my using the informations are given in the end of [Home page](/).
+If you have some question, do let me know in the comments (you need github account) or contact me using my using the informations are given in the page [About Me](/Pages/about_me/).

 ~~~
 <script src="https://utteranc.es/client.js"